bhavyanshu/bhavyanshu.github.com/_posts/2015-09-24-easy-user-registration-and-authentication-in-laravel-5.md

 date: 2015-09-24 07:22:06
 ---

-> **Please note that this tutorial will not work with laravel 5.2.
-This will only work with 5.0 and 5.1.**
+> **Please note that this tutorial will not work with laravel > 5.2.
+This is an outdated tutorial.**

 This tutorial assumes you have already setup laravel 5.0/5.1 project.
 If you have not, then refer to my [first tutorial](/tutorials/quickly-setup-laravel-5-on-linux/08/23/2015) of laravel 5.0/5.1 series on how to setup laravel & xampp on linux.
 This tutorial also assumes you have twitter bootstrap setup with your project.
 [Optional] If not, then refer to the [second tutorial](/tutorials/styling-laravel-5-based-app-with-twitter-bootstrap/08/23/2015).
 Come back here when you have setup everything and are ready to add authentication to your laravel 5.0/5.1 project.